kylematsuda/BialkaliSpectrum.jl/docs/src/man/basics.md

 Notice that we passed a third parameter to [`get_spectra`](@ref), an anonymous function `df -> filter_rotational(df, [0, 1])`.
-The third argument of [`get_spectra`](@ref) is a closure that is evaluated on the spectrum obtained at each field configuration before adding it to the output `DataFrame`.
+The third argument of [`get_spectra`](@ref) is a closure that's evaluated on the spectrum obtained at each field configuration before it's appended to the output `DataFrame`.
 In this case, we just applied a filter that removes all of the rows from the output except those corresponding to states with ``N \leq 1``.